adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 title: Reuse
 section: Background
 permalink: /chapters/reuse/
-description: Learn why avoding reuse and embracing repetition makes CSS maintenance easier.
+description: Learn why avoiding reuse and embracing repetition makes CSS maintenance easier.
 ---

 As Harry Roberts says, *DRY is often misinterpreted as the necessity to never repeat the exact same thing twice.
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.*